 Always try to keep the equipment that you take with you on holiday to a minimum.
-Take only what is essential; the destination country may have places where you can hire equipment or gain access to things like mechanical services.
-It is impossible to be prepared for every eventuality but, in the event of serious difficulties, emergency assistance should be available locally.
+Take only what is essential.
+You may be able to hire equipment when to get there.

 Travelling with medicine

 Don’t put all your medicines in one bag.
 Instead make sure you have enough medicine in each bag in case some of it goes missing.
 Make sure you also pack enough in case you are delayed.